-The Environmental Handbook is comprised BATTERIES of Fact Sheets which outline: POSSIBLE AREAS OF CONCERN Possible Areas of Concerns - This area Batteries are recyclable and may be flammable, reactive, corrosive, and/or toxic depending on the type of battery. describes what the potential hazards are as CHARACTERIZATION Nickel metal hydride, nickel-cadmium, magnesium, mercury, lithium-ion, lithium batteries (i.e. they relate to the environment, safety and radio batteries used by soldiers) are considered universal wastes HANDLING PROCEDURES the handler.
-Non-Lead Acid Batteries Nickel metal hydride, nickel-cadmium, magnesium, mercury, lithium-ion, lithium batteries (i.e., radio batteries used by soldiers) must be collected and turned in to DPW Warehouse (Bldg, 1237) with the Handling Procedures - Here, steps are appropriate Safety Data Sheet (SDS) if applicable. outlined describing how to appropriately For large quantities, call the ENRD at 804-633dispose of or handle the topic of interest 8255 to coordinate battery pick up and other notes, which will provide useful Alkaline and carbon-zinc batteries shall be recycled at the DPW Warehouse. information.
-Read all the steps first before Target Batteries beginning the process.
-Batteries used in targets should be turned in to Range Control.
-General Information - When the previous Lead Acid Batteries areas have not completely alleviated the Lead acid vehicle batteries shall be taken to DS Maintenance (Bldg.
+BATTERIES POSSIBLE AREAS OF CONCERN Batteries are recyclable and may be flammable, reactive, corrosive, and/or toxic depending CHARACTERIZATION Nickel metal hydride, nickel-cadmium, magnesium, mercury, lithium-ion, lithium batteries (i.e. radio batteries used by soldiers) are considered universal wastes HANDLING PROCEDURES Non-Lead Acid Batteries Nickel metal hydride, nickel-cadmium, magnesium, mercury, lithium-ion, lithium batteries (i.e., radio batteries used by soldiers) must be collected and turned in to DPW Warehouse (Bldg.
+1237) with the appropriate Safety Data Sheet (SDS) if applicable.
+For large quantities, call the ENRD at 804-633-8255 to coordinate battery pick up.
+Alkaline and carbon-zinc batteries shall be nickel metal hydride, magnesium, and mercury batteries must be turned in to the Warehouse (Bldg 1237). recycled at the DPW Warehouse.
+Target Batteries Batteries used in targets should be turned in to Range Control.
+Target Battery Lead Acid Batteries Lead acid vehicle batteries shall be taken to DS Maintenance (Bldg.
 1290).
-See lead acid battery Tear Sheet A-40 for additional information problem, contact information to include phone numbers and hyperlinks to email them have been provided.
-Look for the sustainability symbol 6 at the bottom of each Tear Sheet.
-This symbol represents
+See lead acid battery Tear Sheet A-40 for additional information.
+GENERAL INFORMATION Refer to the recycling Tear Sheet A-58 for a map of recycling locations.
+For additional information, contact the ENRD by phone at 804-633-8255 or via e-mail (usarmy.fortwalker.id-sustainment.mbx.enrd-mailbox@army.mil).

-Soldiers have the necessary resources available for the future.
-Sustainability is acting walker.id-sustainment.mbx.enrd-mailbox@army.mil).